-Inside This Week’s Tasmanian Auction Market – 4 Upcoming Sales inc Plant & Equipment, Vehicles
+Inside This Week’s Tasmanian Auction Market – 4 Upcoming Sales inc Industrial Rollers, Custom Trailer & Plant Equipment

 This week we list 4 auctions happening in Tasmania.
 Updated weekly, this page covers upcoming public auctions across Hobart, Launceston, and regional Tasmania.
 Pickles Auctions has a regular presence in Hobart for vehicle, salvage, and general goods sales.
 Grays online platform lists Tasmanian lots continuously.
 For interstate buyers, note that Bass Strait freight costs are a real factor with a vehicle ro-ro from Devonport to Melbourne typically adding $400–$700 to your total cost.
 Tasmanian estate sales can surface genuinely old colonial and federation-era pieces, given the state’s long family ownership cycles and cooler storage conditions.